dutchdronesquad/rh-stream-overlays/docs/installation/index.md

 bash -c "$(curl -fsSL https://short.dutchdronesquad.nl/install-overlays-plugin)"
 ```

+2. You'll be prompted to choose between **stable** or **development**:
+    - **stable**: Choose this option if you want to install a stable release.
+        - The script will fetch the last 5 stable releases from GitHub.
-2. Choose for **stable** or **development** version and press enter.
+        - Choose the version you want to install and press enter.
+    - **development**: Choose this option if you want to install the latest development version.
+        - The script will fetch the main branch from GitHub.
+5. If the plugin is already in RotorHazard, you'll be prompted to update it.
+    - Choose **y (yes)** to update the plugin.
+    - Choose **n (no)** to exit the script.
-3. When the installation is finished, restart RotorHazard.
+6. When the installation is finished, restart RotorHazard.

 !!! note
     This script automates the installation or update of the "Stream Overlays" plugin for RotorHazard.
-It fetches the latest stable release or development version from GitHub based on user choice, handles downloads, extracts files, and ensures cleanup of temporary data, simplifying the plugin installation process.
+It fetches the last 5 stable release or development branch from GitHub based on user choice, handles downloads, extracts files, and ensures cleanup of temporary data, simplifying the plugin installation process.

 ## Stream displays